-After sending a demo to one of my favourite bands – Middle Eastern influenced folk band, Sons of Korah, their lead singer Matthew Jacoby took me under his wing and invited me to tour with them as their support act.
-After some great fun touring with this band twice, I am grateful to them for their help.
-After listening to them sing the Psalms night after night on tour, I wrote Save Us as my own “lament psalm” in response to the devastating tsunami in Asia.
+After sending a demo to one of her favourite bands – Middle Eastern influenced folk band, Sons of Korah, their lead singer Matthew Jacoby took Pamela under his wing and invited her to tour with them as their support act.
+After some great fun touring with this band twice, Pamela wrote “Save Us” after listening to them sing the Psalms night after night on tour.